sania0706/cine-verse-finder/README.md

 # 🎬 Movie Review Website

-Welcome to the **Movie Review Website** – a platform where users can explore, review, and rate their favorite movies!
+Welcome to the **cine-verse-finder** – a platform where users can explore, review, and rate their favorite movies!
 This project is built to provide movie lovers a space to discover and share opinions about films from all genres.

 ---